Austin Mount-Campbell, PhD, MS

 Senior Clinical Researcher - Human Factors Engineer

-Dr. Mount-Campbell is a Senior Clinical Researcher with expertise in Human Factors Engineering.
-He completed his PhD through the School of Health and Rehabilitation Sciences with a focus in Cognitive Systems Engineering in healthcare.
-He also has a BS and MS in Industrial and Systems Engineering to go along with his PhD; all from The Ohio State University.
-His dissertation research was in how to design better cognitive artifacts for nurses based on current workarounds and their standard workflow.
-Following the completion of his PhD in 2016 he was subsequently employed as an Advanced Patient Safety Fellow with the National Center for Patient Safety.
+Dr. Mount-Campbell is a Senior Clinical Researcher and Human Factors Engineering.
+He completed his PhD through the College of Medicine at The Ohio State University focused on Human Factors in healthcare.
+His Bachelors of Science and Masters of Science are in Industrial and Systems Engineering also from Ohio State.
+His dissertation research was in how nurses do work in the wild, create necessary workarounds, and utilize cognitive artifacts in order to inform future design of artifacts and information technology.
+After receiving his PhD in 2016 he was an Advanced Patient Safety Fellow with the National Center for Patient Safety.
 During his Patient Safety Fellowship he was housed at the VA Pittsburgh Healthcare System in the Center for End Product User Testing.
-His research at the VA included but was not limited to usability testing and human factors heuristic evaluations of medical devices, a study of patient wristbands in relation to fall prevention, and the development of an innovative to the VA “second victim” support program.
-Following his fellowship he joined the Christiana Care Value Institute as part of the Implementation Science and Systems Optimization Programmatic Area.
+His research at the VA included but was not limited to usability testing of medical devices, human factors heuristic evaluations of medical devices, and studying the effectiveness of patient wristbands on fall prevention.
+Additionally he co-development of a “second victim” support program, the first in the VA system, that was integrated in to the Just Culture program.
+Following his fellowship he joined the Christiana Care Health System as part of the Value Institute in the Implementation Science and Systems Optimization Programmatic Area.